 - And seriously, won’t opening up all of these new cards wreck my credit score?

 Even though a lot of people make travel hacking seem really simple, it’s actually not that straightforward.
-There’s a lot that you need to know if you want to do travel hacking right.
+There’s a lot that you need to know if you want to do it right.

 The great thing about the internet is that you can become an expert in pretty much anything if you’re willing to take the time to learn how to do it.
 Before this year, I knew absolutely nothing about travel hacking.
 Today, I’d like to think that I’ve graduated to something beyond amateur travel hacker status.

 I’m planning to talk a little bit more about what I’ve learned about travel hacking as I continue to get into this world, but for now, here’s the story of my first foray into travel hacking.
-My goal here is to help you figure out travel hacking, not from the point of view of some super travel hacker expert, but from the point of view of a regular dude just trying to figure out travel hacking.
+My goal here is to help you figure out travel hacking, not from the point of view of some super travel hacker expert, but from the point of view of a regular dude just trying to figure out how all of this works.

 And take it from this amateur travel hacker – you can become an expert travel hacker too if you’re willing to put in the work.